 Whose proposed summer fellowship articulates a strong interest in urban issues and provides value for the on-site community partner.

-Fellows receive $6000 upon completion of the fellowship.
-This stipend is meant to support a student’s full time commitment to their 8-week summer internship.
-Students cannot not hold part-time jobs or other paid positions during this time.
+Fellows receive a generous stipend upon completion of the fellowship.
+This stipend is meant to support a student’s full-time commitment to their 8-week summer internship.
+Students cannot hold part-time jobs or other paid positions during this time.

 Funds may be used for expenses associated with the internship including housing, travel, supplies and equipment purchases, and may also include a stipend.
 Students are expected to submit a budget of estimated costs during the spring quarter.
 Upon confirmation of a student’s partnering organization, an additional honorarium will be provided to the organization for their supervising and mentoring services.